humane-teams/humane-teams/presentation-201709-devopsdays.md

    * start with shared values.
    * make work achievable.
-   * prepare for their next context.
+   * prepare for your next context.
    * codify what works.

 Resources: https://github.com/humane-teams